 Get all the highlights from this year’s two-day Path to Agility Conference held on the Ohio State Campus in Columbus.

-On May 23 and 24, the Central Ohio Agile Association (COHAA) hosted the 9th annual Path to Agility 2018 Conference.
 The Path to Agility was developed to further COHAA’s mission to inspire creativity and innovation in the delivery of value.
 COHAA has engaged national and regional Agile thought leaders to provide session content focused on a mix of business, technical, and/or management topics.

 Whether you are well along the path or just starting out, this conference can help guide you in the right direction.
 This year’s conference was insightful, organized, and full of practical information.